 Deep conditionI deep condition weekly at the very least.
 Deep conditioning refers to the process of applying conditioning treatment to the length of our hair usually for extended periods of time so as to saturate our strands with water and emollients.
-Different products work best for different types for hair, so check the 2018 Editor's Choice picks for deep conditioners for each hair type!
+Different products work best for different types for hair, so check the 2020 Best of the Best picks for deep conditioners for each hair type!

 SealI seal my hair with a light oil in order to keep all the moisture locked to my strands.
 I like to use light, natural oils like olive oil and coconut oil.
 Here are our reccomendations for hair oils based on hair type.

 HydrateI drink lots of water.
 Our internal water levels affect the health of our scalp and consequently the state of our hair.
 A dry, itchy or flaky scalp may be a sign of internal dehydration, so I always guzzle my gallons to keep my hydration levels high.